sillsdev/TheCombine/deploy/roles/wifi_ap/files/README.md

 - [linux-router](https://github.com/garywill/linux-router) - Fork that is focused on providing new features and improvements which are not limited to WiFi.
 Some interesting features are: sharing Internet to a wired interface and sharing Internet via a transparent proxy using redsocks.

+Additional documentation is available at the GitHub project page.